-The primary vehicle for privacy protections on The University of Akron campus is via the Family Educational Rights and Privileges Act (FERPA) and University Rule 3359-11-08 on Policies and Procedure for Student Records.
+The primary vehicle for privacy protections on The University of Akron campus is via the Family Educational Rights and Privacy Act (FERPA) and University Rule 3359-11-08 on Policies and Procedure for Student Records.
 Other records on campus may be protected under the Health Insurance Portability and Accountability Act (HIPAA) and University Rule 3359-11-19 on Policies and Procedures for Release, Privacy, and Security of Selected Health Information, and still other records may be protected by the security portions of the Gramm-Leach-Bliley Act (GLBA) and two University Rules on Customer Information Security and on Information Technology Security & System Integrity.
 More information and the corresponding University Rules can be found at the links below.

 There are also additional University Rules that address privacy issues.

 - University Rule 3359-11-10.3 Information Technology Security & System Integrity Policy

 - University Rule 3359-11-10.4 Customer Information Security Policy

 1. While The University of Akron does not read private online communications, users should understand that their messages and postings may be a public record under Ohio law and subject to discovery in an investigation or an administrative or trial proceeding.

 2. Except as otherwise required by law (for example whenever a valid subpoena is issued to the university), The University of Akron does not use or disclose sensitive protected data, without consent of the individual.